 Good news!
-If you drive around to the other side of Looking Glass Rock in the Brevard area, you will find a very walkable hiking trail to the top to enjoy the great views, looking back toward the Blue Ridge Parkway.
+If you drive around to the other side of Looking Glass Rock in the Brevard area, you will find a very walkable hiking trail to the top, where you can enjoy the great views looking back toward the Blue Ridge Parkway.
 The Looking Glass Rock Trail, located off the Forest Heritage Scenic Byway, is extremely popular and can be a bit crowded on warm weather weekends.
 It's perfect for a winter hike.
 (Be careful of ice on the rock face at the top in cold weather.)
 It's only about 45 minutes from downtown Asheville.
-Nearby is Looking Glass Falls, Sliding Rock, Moore Cove Falls, John Rock hike, Daniel Ridge Falls hike, Pink Beds Hike and Cradle of Forestry.

 After about two miles, the trail reaches a flat rock area, which is used as a helicopter pad by the local rescue squad for injured rock climbers.
 This is a good resting spot.
 A spur trail heads off to the left past the helipad, which leads to some nice views from Lower Looking Glass Cliffs.